QSL Squasher: A Fast Quasi-Separatrix Layer Map Calculator: Illustrative examples

 In Fig.\,\ref{1004083D} we have shown a spherical surface slice below the peak of the HFT.
 This can be recognized by the QSL pattern around coordinates (-200\,Mm,\,300\,Mm) in the top-left panel, showing the 2D QSL map.
 That QSL pattern can be recognized as the 2J-pattern seen in the first column of Fig.~\ref{TDslices}, as well as in the cartoon shown in Fig.~8 of \cite{Savcheva12a}.
 The QSL map is certainly complicated due to the intrinsic complexity of the observed HMI magnetic field (no smoothing has been applied).
 This effect of real magnetic fields on the complexity of QSL maps has been discussed in detail in \cite{Savcheva12a,Savcheva12b}.
 Yet, from the vertical slice in Fig.~\ref{100408slice}, one can see that most of the complex structures are contained at low heights above the photosphere, and do not interfere substantially with one's ability to read the flux-rope structure from the 3D QSL maps, thus highlighting the importance of calculating QSL maps in three dimensions.

 For comparison, in the other three panels of Fig.\,\ref{1004083D}, we show the corresponding FLL map (top-right), as well as the FLEDGE map with two different scalings and color-codings in the bottom two panels.
-The similarities between the QSL and FLEDGE maps on the top-left and bottom-left are clear.
+Note that both the QSL and FLEDGE maps for the most part identify the same domain boundaries.
+However, we leave quantitative comparison between QSLs and FLEDGE maps for future work as one can envision special cases when a QSL is present without an associated major jump in field-line length.